 In this post we will look at my current Macros, and their evolution since when I started paying attention to them one year ago.
-Before looking at the numbers, let’s cover the procedure I followed to compute the targets values for the Macros.
+Before looking at the numbers, let’s cover the procedure I followed to compute the targets values for said Macros.

-The reference point when it comes to Nutrition remains “Ripped Body” .com, through the two guides which I listed in the Links page.
+The reference point when it comes to Nutrition remains “Ripped Body” .com, through the two guides which I listed in the Links section.
 Starting from those two guides, this is the procedure I followed to set-up my target Macros.

 The things to consider are, in order:

-TDEE = BMR x ( activity multiplier )
+TDEE = BMR x (activity multiplier)

 The way I did was the following: I fixed an initial caloric target which was not too high, and I started tracking the evolution of my body weight over the course of two weeks.
 I was weighting myself every single morning, after going to the toilet and before eating anything, keeping track of the day-to-day weight and of the average weekly weight (day-to-day oscillations are normal, and this is why I was looking at the evolutions of both parameters).

-My body weight remained constant in those initial two weeks, but my abs where getting more defined, meaning that I was losing fat, and hence I was in a caloric deficit!
+My body weight remained constant in those initial two weeks, but my abs where getting more defined, meaning that I was losing fat, and hence I was in a situation of caloric deficit!
 I was already at 10% body fat, and since I was not interested in cutting but rather in bulking, I increased my Daily Caloric Intake Target (DCIT) by 250 kCal.

 My first caloric increase was fairly big, since I was often hungry during those initial days.
 More normal caloric increments would be in steps of 100-200 kCal/day.

 Everyone seems to have a different opinion on computing the Protein target level, and I decided to follow the Ripped Body method for the initial calculation.
 As with all the other Macros we will cover here, it’s a matter of identifying an acceptable range of values rather than a single number, and when it comes to Protein, the range is identified starting from the Lean Body Mass: